dante0624/nvim_config/README.md

 `choco install zig`
 ### WSL, MacOS, and Linux
 `sudo snap install zig`

+## Node, NVM, and NPM
+Nvim and all its plugins love to autoinstall things using these javascript tools.
+Even if you have no desire to write javascript code, these 3 are still needed to make nvim work.
+Make sure they are installed, and on the path.

 ## A special font used in terminal
 Need to download a special font from https://www.nerdfonts.com/